 Save room for Waldo’s Voodoo Juice rum drink, a delicious alcoholic beverage in a 32 oz. souvenir bucket.

-If you are hungry enough, start with the Disco Fries, topped with Monterey Jack and cheddar cheeses, and brisket debris gravy.
-Yum!
+If you are hungry, start with the Disco Fries, topped with Monterey Jack, cheddar cheeses, and brisket debris gravy.

 Then, a Cuban rice bowl arrives at your table for your main course, with blackened chicken, black beans, pico, brown rice, and aioli.
 The flavor combination is heavenly.
 This can be you at Catch 27 in St. Augustine.

 Fort Pierce has quickly become one of my go-to places to eat on Florida’s Treasure Coast.
 There are a handful of excellent restaurants, and 12A Buoy is our fave.
 Enjoy dining on this fun and festive patio as you chow down on peel & eat (or hot & spicy pickled) shrimp.
 Salads, lobster mac & cheese, and blackened scallops are always good for lunch or dinner.
 The tap beer selection is exceptional, too.

 Read more about dining in Fort Pierce in this post.

 My husband and I stayed at the fantastic Westgate Vacation Villas Resort on a trip to Orlando.
 We were blown away by the impeccable service and delicious food at Villa Italiano Chophouse, one of their onsite restaurants.
 Villa Italiano had impressive social distancing measures, and we felt safe—for indoor and outdoor dining.